Giffoni Film Festival: History

-The Giffoni Film Festival was founded in 1971 by Claudio Gubitosi, and is hosted in Giffoni Valle Piana, Campania.
-As earlier editions has limited budgets and a small number of films, the festival began to bring in films from Northern Europe and Soviet Union.
+The Giffoni Film Festival was founded in 1971 by Claudio Gubitosi, and was hosted in Giffoni Valle Piana, Campania.
+As earlier editions (connected with the Salerno Film Festival) had limited budgets and a small number of films, the festival began to bring in films from Northern Europe and Soviet Union.

 During the 1980s the amount of children's films increased and films coming from France, Albania, Spain, Sweden, Norway, Canada, Iran, Australia, Poland and New Zealand were imported.
 In 1982, François Truffaut attended the festival and wrote "[o]f all the film festivals Giffoni is the most necessary".
 In the following years, Robert De Niro, Sergio Leone, Michelangelo Antonioni, and Alberto Sordi attended the festival.

-In 1997, the first stone of the Cittadella del Cinema was put down, beginning the Giffoni Multimedia Valley project.
+In 1997, the first stone of the "Cittadella del Cinema" in Giffoni was put down, beginning the Giffoni Multimedia Valley project.
 Between 1996 and 1998, the festival started three different competitive categories: First Screens, for children aged from 9 to 12, Free to Fly, for children aged from 12 to 14 years, and Y-Generation (formerly Rear Window), for youths from 15 to 19 years.

 Berlin and Miami hosted its Next Generation Film Festival.
 Poland and Albania hosted the Giffoni Film Festival concept.
 The Giffoni-Australia Association was founded in 2005, based in Sydney.
 In 2008, the first edition of the Giffoni Hollywood Film Festival took place at the Kodak Theatre.
 The Giffoni World Alliance was also founded.
 In 2016, it was announced that Jennifer Aniston would attend the festival.